MihaiBoicu/Bb-anonym/code/session/session_key.md

 # Anonymizing the Sessions

-Contributers:
+Documentation Contributers:
 - Anushree Manoharrao (documentation) Spring 2022

-Editor and reviewer:
+Documentation Editor and Reviewer:
 - Mihai Boicu

 ## Understanding how to configure the class Session Key

-The class SessionKey is managing a dictionary to anonymize a session in GMU format to a number that will hide when a course took place, but keeping the chronological order not changed.
+The class SessionKey (stored in session_key.py) is managing a dictionary to anonymize a session in GMU format to a number that will hide when a course took place, but keeping the chronological order not changed.
 For instance, 202140 is the GMU format for a sesssion, which correspond to Summer 2021 and a possible generated anonymized code may be 237.
 For Fall 2021, 202170 a  generated anonymized code may be 314, but cannot be 129 (because will not maintain the chronological order).

-There are two files asssociated with sessions:
+There are several files asssociated with sessions:
 - config/session-config.json: keeps the configuration data on how to generate the anonymized values for the sessions
-- key/sessionKeys.txt: keeps the current generated anonymized values for the sessions (if any)
+- key/sessionKeys.txt: keeps the current generated anonymized values for the sessions (if the dictionary was generated in text format)
+- key/sessionKeys.csv: keeps the current generated anonymized values for the sessions (if the dictionary was generated in CSV format)

 Before you use session keys, you must define the configuration file.
 However, you must not define the key file, because this will be generated automatically by the code.

 ### Sample session-config.json
 This file must contain values for all the following, as in the example below:
+- The format is either TXT or CSV and indicates how the output is stored.
-- Start year and end year are inclusive and specify the range for which the anonymized session values are defined.
+- The start year and end year are inclusive and specify the range for which the anonymized session values are defined.
 - List of semesters, contains the current GMU semesters, where 10,40,70 are Spring, Summer and Fall respectively.
 - To randomize the session values, a start value along with a range for min and max step is used.
 The first key will start after the start key and for each next session (chronologically) a random value between min and max (inclusive) will be added.

 ```
 {
+ "format": "TXT:,
  "start_year": 2004,
  "end_year": 2030,
  "semesters_list": [10, 40, 70],